nodepa/seedlingo/docs/content/content-spec.md

 "multiClozeCount": "8"
 ```

-`multiClozeCount` is the number of exercises in the lesson of the type
+`multiClozeCount` is the number of exercises in the unit of the type
 `MultiCloze`.

 ### wordsExercisedCount